coincord/ezrah-did-resolver/README.md

 ## DID method

-To encode a DID for an Ethereum address on the ethereum mainnet, simply prepend `did:ethr:`
+To encode a DID for an Ethereum address on the ethereum mainnet, simply prepend `did:ezrah:`

 eg:

-`did:ethr:0xf3beac30c498d9e26865f34fcaa57dbb935b0d74`
+`did:ezrah:0xf3beac30c498d9e26865f34fcaa57dbb935b0d74`

 Multi-network DIDs are also supported, if the proper configuration is provided during setup.

 For example:
-`did:ethr:0x5:0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` gets resolved on the goerli testnet (chainID=0x5), and represents a distinct identifier than the generic one, with different DID documents and different key rotation history.
+`did:ezrah:sepolia:0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` gets resolved on the goerli testnet (chainID=0x5), and represents a distinct identifier than the generic one, with different DID documents and different key rotation history.

 ## DID Document